Good Girl (Carrie Underwood song)

 "Good Girl" is a song by American country music artist Carrie Underwood.
 The song was written by Chris DeStefano, Ashley Gorley and Underwood.
 It was released by Arista Nashville as the lead single from Underwood's fourth studio album, Blown Away (2012).

 Underwood debuted the song in a live performance during the annual Country Radio Seminar (CRS) event in Nashville on February 23, 2012.
 The song was sent to country radio stations directly following the performance.
 It was made available for purchase as a digital download on February 23, 2012.
 "Good Girl" officially impacted country radio on February 27, 2012 and was officially released to Hot AC radio on April 23, 2012.
+The song peaked at number 18 in the US and number 21 in Canada.
+It was certified triple platinum in the US and platinum in Canada.

 Background

 On January 25, 2012, Underwood announced on her official website that the new single will be released in February.
 She co-wrote the song with Chris DeStefano and Ashley Gorley.
 Gorley has previously worked with Underwood on her singles "Don't Forget to Remember Me" and "All-American Girl."